+Solutions are available for injured fig leaves.
 Fig trees in this area of the Northeast don’t have many pests.
-Once in a while, you’ll come across leaves being eaten.
-Most of the time you’ll find that nothing is eating the leaves or branches most probably because the sap (latex) is sticky and can be irritating (even to human skin).
+Once in a while, you’ll come across leaves being eaten or discolored.
+Sometimes you’ll find that nothing is eating the leaves or branches most probably because the sap (latex) is sticky and can be irritating (even to human skin).
 Other times, the problem might not be a pest, but a rust fungi infection.
 Read more

-Fig Fact: Did you know that these are not only fruit, but also flowers?
+Fig Fact: Did you know that figs are not only fruit, but also flowers?
 How can this be?